Concordium/concordium-node-sdk-js/README.md

     ]
   };
 ```
-Then the user need to provide the schema for the module.
+Then the user needs to provide the schema for the module.
 Here we use getModuleBuffer to load the schema file:
 ```js
 const modulefileBuffer = getModuleBuffer(
     'SCHEMA-FILE-PATH'